Tackhead Tape Time

-Tackhead Tape Time is the debut album of Tackhead, released in 1987 through Nettwerk.
+Tackhead Tape Time is the debut album by Tackhead.
+It was released in 1987 through Nettwerk.

 Composition

 Tackhead Tape Time is a "robotic" electro-funk album, containing abrasive beats, funky guitar, and instances of tape delay, which hint at the album's dub and reggae roots.
 The album also boasts spliced, sampled speeches and quotes from the likes of Prime Minister Margaret Thatcher, downbeat news reports, military officers and televangelists, among other sources.